Measurement of the mass of Higgs boson through HZ production at FCC-ee: Analysis and results

 Overall, the recoil mass method remains effective at higher energies, and combining measurements at both 240 GeV and 365 GeV enhances the global sensitivity to Higgs properties and new physics scenarios.

-In conclusion, fitting the recoil mass peak with an appropriate function (DSCB) allows extraction of the Higgs mass and its resolution.
-As expected, the recoil mass resolution is better at 240 GeV due to smaller beamstrahlung (BS) effects and more constrained kinematics, resulting in a narrower peak and thus a more precise Higgs mass measurement.
-At 365 GeV, although the recoil mass peak is broader due to increased initial state radiation (ISR) and beam energy spread, the higher cross section for some background processes requires more sophisticated background modeling.
+As the result, fitting the recoil mass peak with an appropriate function (DSCB) allows extraction of the Higgs mass and its resolution.
+As expected, the recoil mass resolution is better at 240 GeV due to smaller BS effects and more constrained kinematics, resulting in a narrower peak and thus a more precise Higgs mass measurement.
+At 365 GeV, although the recoil mass peak is broader due to increased ISR and beam energy spread, the higher cross section for some background processes requires more detailed background modeling (beam induced pairs, $\gamma\gamma\to$ hadrons, ISR+BS effects, boosted objects (H,Z), lepton momentum/energy scale, etc.).
 The signal peak near 125 GeV is clearly visible.
-The background is well-modeled by the fitted functions.
+The background is modeled by the fitted functions.
 The 365 GeV simulation data exhibits broader resolution but higher sensitivity at large transverse momentum.